photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 If a Vulkan device cannot be opened at runtime — for example on a GPU without the required video extensions — PhotoPrism logs a warning and automatically falls back to the software encoder, so no manual recovery is required.

 !!! info ""
     Our image already includes the Vulkan loader (`libvulkan1`).
-For AMD and Intel GPUs, `PHOTOPRISM_INIT: "gpu"` installs the open Mesa Vulkan drivers ([`mesa-vulkan-drivers`](https://packages.ubuntu.com/resolute/mesa-vulkan-drivers)) and `vulkan-tools` automatically.
-For NVIDIA GPUs, `PHOTOPRISM_INIT: "gpu"` installs `vulkan-tools` for verification, but the Vulkan driver itself is provided by the [NVIDIA Container Toolkit](#nvidia-container-toolkit) when the `graphics` capability is enabled — it cannot be added with `apt`, because the toolkit mounts the matching driver libraries into the container from the host.
+The `PHOTOPRISM_INIT: "vulkan"` target installs the open Mesa Vulkan drivers ([`mesa-vulkan-drivers`](https://packages.ubuntu.com/resolute/mesa-vulkan-drivers)) and `vulkan-tools` for AMD and Intel GPUs (the auto-detecting `"gpu"` target installs them as well).
+For NVIDIA GPUs, the Vulkan driver itself is provided by the [NVIDIA Container Toolkit](#nvidia-container-toolkit) when the `graphics` capability is enabled — it cannot be added with `apt`, because the toolkit mounts the matching driver libraries into the container from the host.

 ## Other Hardware